 From here on out I’ll be speaking as if you’ve watched the trailer and that you have at least surface level knowledge of the series.
-If you don’t have those two things under your belt, you really should watch at least the trailers and Volume 1 before you come back to watch this video.
+If you don’t have those two things under your belt, you really should watch at least the trailers and Volume 1 before you come back to read this post.
 You can watch it on the Rooster Teeth website.

 At the time of this blog post, RWBY Volume 8 is in full swing.
 Volume 9 has been announced.
 However, I am going to be starting where it all began.
 The RWBY Red Trailer.